Where is Nagano?

-What is the best way to get to Iiyama?
+What is the best way to get to Nagano?

 There’s a direct flight from San Diego to Narita daily, operated by Japan Air Lines.
 If you choose to fly from LAX, keep in mind that there are 2 international airports in Tokyo area, Narita and Haneda.

 Take Narita Express from the Terminal train station to JR Tokyo train station.
-From Tokyo, take Shinkansen, to Iiyama ( less than 2 hours).
+From Tokyo, take JR Hokuriku Shinkansen, to Nagano.

 Take Monorail from the International Terminal station to JR Hamamatsu train station (13 minutes).
 From Hamamatsu, take JR Yamanote Line, to Tokyo (6 minutes).
-From Tokyo, take the Bullet train to Iiyama.
+From Tokyo, take the JR Hokuriku Shinkansen to Nagano.

 What about renting a car?